 1. Gather feedback from stakeholders

 The first step in the PIR process is to gather feedback from key stakeholders involved in the project.
-This includes the project team, project sponsors, end-users, and any other relevant stakeholders who can provide valuable insights into the project’s performance and outcomes.
+This includes the project team, project sponsors, end-users, and other relevant stakeholders who can provide valuable insights into the project’s performance and outcomes.

 During the feedback-gathering process, it is crucial to ask targeted questions that align with the PIR’s objectives.
-This may include questions about the project’s overall effectiveness, the quality of deliverables, the efficiency of project management processes, the level of stakeholder engagement, and the achievement of desired outcomes.
+These may include questions about the project’s overall effectiveness, the quality of deliverables, the efficiency of project management processes, the level of stakeholder engagement, and the achievement of desired outcomes.
 By capturing the stakeholders’ insights, organizations can gain a comprehensive understanding of the project’s performance and identify areas that require further investigation.

 2. Analyze project outcomes and deliverables